Bad Dreems: 2022–2024: Hoo Ha!

-2025: "Shadowland"
+2025–2026: Ultra Dundee and indefinite hiatus

 In October 2025, the group announced their newly established label, Gutto Records and released "Shadowland".
+In December 2025, they announced the forthcoming release of Ultra Dundee, their fifth studio album.
+Upon the album's release in March 2026, the band announced an indefinite hiatus following the conclusion of their Ultra Dundee tour in May.

 Music style and influences

 The band have cited a number of Australian and North American rock and punk bands of the 1970s and 1980s as their influences, with the likes of post-punk outfits the Wipers, Devo, Joy Division, Wire, and Television specifically informing their own self-described "rough and tumble brand of jangling rock and roll".
 Likewise, their music itself has seen the band explore ideas of Australian dystopia and isolation, suburban ennui, and male identity, while their earlier work was said by guitarist Alex Cameron to have been inspired by the bizarre and darker side of Adelaide history such as the Beaumont children disappearance, The Family Murders, and the Adelaide Bikie Wars.

 As the group have continued, their musical influences and lyrical focuses have also expanded.
 A review for second album Gutful specifically noted that the band "can go from sounding like AC/DC to Nirvana and even Billy Joel", while also pointing out that the record saw the group "transcend" their earlier post-punk influences.

 In an interview surrounding the release of Doomsday Ballet, Cameron cited the likes of Brexit, the resurgence of Pauline Hanson, and the Presidency of Donald Trump as having influenced the political focuses on their third album, though he similarly denied the notion that Bad//Dreems had become a "political band".
 Meanwhile, a contemporary review of the album saw the band's sound described as "new wave-cum-rock ‘n’ roll".

 The group have also been somewhat vocal against the idea of their music being pigeonholed under the all-encompassing genre of pub-rock.
 In 2017, Cameron explained to Vice that it "certainly isn't a term [they] ever felt comfortable with", while also stating the belief that "if people are going to judge you by an all-encompassing genre term then they can piss off".
 In 2020, frontman Ben Marwe echoed Cameron's statement, explaining that Doomsday Ballet was composed with the idea of sounding "less pub, more sort of avant-garde art rock".